2.5+ and 3+ hour whale-watching sunset tours

 Avoid the crowds and travel straight to the whales.
-These tours depart shortly after dinner time, in turn allowing you to view the whales with fewer boats, less people, and in a truly unique atmosphere while the sun is setting.
+From May 16th until September 3rd., these tours depart shortly after dinner time, in turn allowing you to view the whales with fewer boats, less people, and in a unique atmosphere while the sun is setting.
 Save time and money by going at the end of the day!

 - Binoculars, gloves, hats, sunglasses, sunscreen, blankets

-Cameras (& protective casing), extra clothing, snacks, drinks, a smile, and a sense of adventure!
+Cameras (and their protective casings), extra clothing, snacks, drinks, a smile, and a sense of adventure!

-- Appreciate that we are dealing with wild animals, including the highly protected (Southern Resident Killer Whales are an endangered species.)
+- appreciate that we are dealing with wild animals, including the highly protected (Southern Resident Killer Whales are an endangered speciesa)

 Are you looking for a wildlife experience without the crowds?
 For the discerning traveler, we offer private charters, with the option of setting your own agenda.
 Contact us so that we may provide some suggestions and begin personalizing your West Coast experience today.